slitheringblob/tache/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Note: Dont worry when you go to `localhost:4000` and it shows and error.
+Note: Dont worry when you go to `localhost:4000` and it shows an error.
 Just append any one of the endpoint URLs from below and it should work.
 ## Endpoints:

 | Endpoint | HTTP Method | Usage |